 Game on, God.
 Amaze me.

 I sat down with my journal and wrote down everything that was wrong, everything that wasn’t joyful about my life.
 There was a lot, so it took a while.
-I realized that I hadn’t been paying attention.
-Clearly I was in a desert.
-And as far as I could tell, I’d been there for quite a while.
-And I was acting like everything was fine.
-Putting down a rug.
-Painting the walls.
-Pretending it wasn’t hot.
+I realized that I hadn’t been paying attention–or praying.
 No wonder I felt distant.
 And pissed.

-When I woke, I felt refreshed and light, like I’d just been at the beach while the maid worked back at my house, washing the sheets.
-The angst was gone, and in its place was peace.
+When I woke, I felt refreshed and light, like I’d just been at the beach while housekeeping worked back at the house, washing the sheets.
+The angst was gone, and in its place, peace.
 Could joy be far behind?
-Oak, Roan, and Hawk were due any minute for our “special day” together.
-When they arrived, we set about to plan it.

 “You’re breaking up.
 I missed that.
 Who did it?
 What?”